awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_rds_web_app/Readme.md

 The POM file contains the **spring-boot-maven-plugin** that builds an executable JAR file which includes the dependencies.
 (Without the dependencies, the application does not run on Elastic Beanstalk.)
 For more information, see [Spring Boot Maven Plugin](https://www.baeldung.com/executable-jar-with-maven).

-## Deploy the application to Elastic Beanstalk
+## Deploy the application to AWS Elastic Beanstalk

-Sign in to the AWS Management Console, and then open the Elastic Beanstalk console.
+Sign in to the AWS Management Console, and then open the AWS Elastic Beanstalk console.
 An application is the top-level container in Elastic Beanstalk that contains one or more application environments (for example prod, qa, and dev or prod-web, prod-worker, qa-web, qa-worker).

 If this is your first time accessing this service, you will see a **Welcome to AWS Elastic Beanstalk** page.
-Otherwise, you’ll land on the Elastic Beanstalk dashboard, which lists all of your applications.
+Otherwise, you’ll land on the AWS Elastic Beanstalk dashboard, which lists all of your applications.

 ![AWS Tracking Application](images/SpringBean.png)

-#### To deploy the AWS Tracker application to Elastic Beanstalk
+#### To deploy the AWS Tracker application to AWS Elastic Beanstalk

-1. Open the Elastic Beanstalk console at https://console.aws.amazon.com/elasticbeanstalk/home.
+1. Open the AWS Elastic Beanstalk console at https://console.aws.amazon.com/elasticbeanstalk/home.
 2. In the navigation pane, choose  **Applications**, and then choose **Create a new application**.
 This opens a wizard that creates your application and launches an appropriate environment.
 3. On the **Create New Application** page, enter the following values:
    + **Application Name** - AWS Tracker